fieldrndservices/alphabetize-cluster-elements/README.md

 ## Build

 The VI Package Build (.vipb) specification, located in the `configs` folder relative to the project root, is configured for the package source to be `builds` folder.
-Thus, the Source Distribution for each component must be built **before** opening the `ACE.vipb` file in the <abbr title="VI Package Manager">VIPM</abbr>; otherwise, the package configuration will be lost.
+Thus, the Source Distribution for each component must be built **before** opening the `Alphabetize Cluster Elements.vipb` file in the <abbr title="VI Package Manager">VIPM</abbr>; otherwise, the package configuration will be lost.

 ### Packaging using VIPM Pro (recommended)